 At least once per semester, we try to participate in a community service activity.
 This is also valuable for listing on your resume.
 In the past we have volunteered at St. Mary’s Food Bank and volunteered at High School DECA Conferences.
 All students are welcome to participate in our community service activities.
 You do not need to be a member to participate.
 Click on the “Community Service” tab to see more details on our current community service projects.

 Those students that place in the top four, and score at least 70% at State Conference are eligible to attend the International Career Development Conference (ICDC), where they will attend professional development workshops related to their chosen field and compete against students from Canada, Mexico, and the U.S. This is a very exciting event.
 SCC has paid for me to take students each year since our club started.
 The event is held in April and the location varies.
-This year, 2016 ICDC will be held in our nations capital, Washington DC.
-In 2010 I took three students to Louisville, Kentucky, in 2011 I took three students to Orlando, Florida, in 2012 I took three students to Salt Lake City, Utah, in 2013, I took eight students to Anaheim, California, and in 2014 I took twelve students to Washington DC.
-In the 2015 school year the event was in Orlando.
-SCC students have done very well in the past, coming in as high as second place overall!
+This year, 2020 ICDC will be held in Atlanta, GA.
+Last year at ICDC in Orlando, six SCC students were in attendance, with one student earning top ten distinction in their competition category.
+SCC students have done very well in the past, and we hope to continue to do so.
 Click on the “Conferences” tab for more details.

-To be able to make all of these things happen, we have to find ways to fundraise.
-This year we are planning some restaurant fund raising events.
-In the past we have held a garage sale and have volunteered at a Phoenix Coyotes hockey game.
-During the 2012-2013 school year, DECA volunteered at the High School DECA Fall Conference.
+To be able to make all of these things happen, we have to find ways to fund raise.
+This year we are again planning some restaurant fund raising events.
+In the past we have held a garage sale, have volunteered at a Phoenix Coyotes hockey game and DECA volunteered at the High School DECA Fall Conference.
 We raised money and were invited to attend a Phoenix Suns game after the event.
 We are always looking for ways to raise money.
 Click on the “Fundraising” tab for more details.